Tomb of Washington., 1884-1894

 Views of Mount Vernon spanning more than 100 years.
 The Robert Waldsmith Collection consists of approximately 300 stereographs and cabinet cards by Alexander Gardner, N. G. Johnson, Luke D. Dillon, and others.
 Highlights of the collection include: several west front views of the Mansion, including the earlist known one by Frederick Langenheim, circa 1856; an early view of the tomb, circa 1857, and a collection of Washington statues and buildings honoring the first President.

 This collection is open for research during scheduled appointments.
 Researchers must complete the Washington Library’s Special Collections and Archives Registration Form before access is provided.
 The library reserves the right to restrict access to certain items for preservation purposes.

 From the Collection: 236 stereographs and 61 cabinet cards Photographic Prints

 Language of Materials

 Cabinet card of Washington's tomb.
-The roof of the stable appears in the distance.
+A brick path leads to the front of the tomb entrance and potted tropical plants are placed near the path and tomb.
 The following text is printed directly onto the reverse of the cardboard mount: Tomb of Washington.
-Copyrighted by Mount Vernon Ladies' Union Association.
-Luke C. Dillon, Authorized Photographer, Office at Pullman's Gallery, 935 Penna.
-Avenue, Washington City, D. C.
+Copyrighted by Luke C. Dillon, Photographer to Mount Vernon, Office at Pullman's Gallery, 935 Pennsylvania Ave., Washington, D. C.